Enedis-OSS/mocha-xray-reporter/GETTING_STARTED.md

     https://www.npmjs.com/package/cypress-multi-reporters

-The key to reference mocha-xray-reporter is `enedisOssMochaXrayReporterReportersReporterJsReporterOptions` // TBD
+The key to reference mocha-xray-reporter is `enedisOssMochaXrayReporterReportersReporterJsReporterOptions`

 Example: